PhilippPro/PhilippPro.github.io/_posts/2017-4-10-Update_rf_downloads.md

 |trimTrees            |               148|                96|                      0.65|
 |roughrf              |               137|                94|                      0.69|

 **party** and **RRF** could gain the maximum increase in downloads.
-The simple tree package **rpart** remains with high download statistics but cannot gain a much bigger increase. **extraTrees** dropped a bit in the download statistic and does not gain so much attendance as last year.
+The package **rpart** for simply constructing one tree remains with high download statistics but cannot gain a much bigger increase.
+**extraTrees** dropped a bit in the download statistic and does not gain so much attendance as last year.

 ## Conclusion